naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 draft: false
 date: 2020-05-28T05:58:41.206Z
 description: >-
-  Since the start of the pandemic, our social patterns have shifted almost overnight.
-Video calls have become the norm for both social and work engagements.
-Adapting to a long-term remote work lifestyle is challenging, to say the least.
+  Adapting to a long-term remote work lifestyle in the era of COVID is challenging, to say the least.

   However, the process of experimentation has allowed me to develop effective